bbunks/wal.js/readme.md

 pageIndexWatcher.value = 2; // This will log 2 to the console.
 pageIndexWatcher.value = 3; // This will log 3 to the console.

+pageIndexWatcher.triggerListeners(); // This will log 3 to the console as it is the current value of the watcher
 ```

 ## Rules